-10 Best Ways Idahoans Have Described the Cottonwood Fluff in the Twin Falls Air
+10 Best Ways Idahoans Have Described the Cottonwood Fluff in the Air

 Why Is There So Much Cotton In The Air In Twin Falls?

 The Cottonwood trees are spreading their seeds.
-It looks pretty as it floats through the air, but is is a major pain for those with allergies and swimming pools.
-Cottonwood trees only release their cotton fluff for about two weeks, and since it seems like at least that much time has passed already this year, we should be about at the end of it.
+It looks pretty as it floats through the air, but it is a major pain for those with allergies and swimming pools.
+Cottonwood trees only release their cotton fluff for about two weeks, and since it seems like at least that much time has passed already this year, we could be about at the end of it.

 What Are Twin Falls Falls Residents Calling The Cottonwood Fluff?

-I just came across a post on Facebook where a woman, Ashley, was asking what the white fluff was.
+I read a post on Facebook where a woman asked what the white fluff was.
 She is new to the area and had never experienced it before.
 The answers she received were helpful and hilarious, so I gathered the top ten descriptions of the Cottonwood fluff as written by you:

 - Paul: It's from the rare albino Sasquatch...it's shedding season.

 - Andy: Fluffy Balls of Death (for those with allergies).

 - Gail: It's "allergies"